bijoychandraAU/Temporal-disaggregation-of-precipitation/README.md

-# R code forgenerating the projected 15-min precipitation over the Southeaster, US
+# R code for generating the projected 15-min precipitation over the Southeaster, US